-A Pig Launcher is a device, generally, Y shaped funnel section of a pipeline system from where the PIG is launched.
+A Pig Launcher is a device, generally, a Y-shaped funnel section of a pipeline system from where the PIG is launched.
 It is basically a pressurized container that can be opened to insert the PIG.
-Refer to Fig. 8, Fig 9, and Fig. 11 for having a clear idea of how a Pig Launcher looks like.
+Refer to Fig. 8, Fig 9, and Fig. 11 for having a clear idea of what a Pig Launcher looks like.

 What is a PIG Receiver?